What is Neurodiversity and What is Neurodivergent?

 Like biodiversity in all forms of life, neurodiversity refers to normal genetic differences across the range of ways that a brain and nervous system can be wired.
 Neurodiversity is not a defect to be changed or a problem to be fixed.
 A red tulip is just not a yellow tulip.

-Autistic Australian sociologist, Judy Singer, created the term neurodiversity in 1998 to help explore the idea that brains are not all made the same, and that this represents normal genetic diversity (1).
+Autistic Australian sociologist, Judy Singer, used the term neurodiversity in 1998 to help explore the idea that brains are not all made the same, and that this represents normal genetic diversity (1).
 The word neuro means relating to the nervous system; the brain, spinal cord, and network of nerves that run through the body.
 Diversity means variety.

 Diversity in brain wiring results in differences in any or all areas of functioning of the brain.
 These can include how people take in and process information; learn; communicate; socialize; move; and generally behave.